Updated: Jan 18, 2022

 Virtual Media: Pre-installation of popular software programs such as Zoom, Google Hangouts, Go To, etc with optimal functioning on the devices prior to interview sessions along with testing of video camera and microphone.

-Communication skills, Emotional Quotient, Analytical skills, Hiring candidates with multiple skillsets, and Data-driven decision making will result in more personalized hiring.
+Communication skills, Emotional Quotient, Analytical skills, Hiring candidates with multiple skillsets, and Data-driven decision-making will result in more personalized hiring.

 Continuing to find the right candidate with the desired skills and cultural values is a key challenge for all recruiters.
 At the same time, the Gen Z job seekers are tech-savvy and have most of the desired skillsets.
 There is a demand to hire gigglers, neo gigs (specialists) based on Project/time to deliver along with permanent/contractual hires.

 As per the surveys, 84% of recruiters are in the process of adapting their hiring processes to facilitate remote exchanges.
 Of these, 58% are now using social media networks like LinkedIn, Facebook, and even Instagram to connect with potential hires.
-A growing army of recruiters is also turning to video conference to screen and interview candidates, as well as AI and text messaging to connect with candidates.
+A growing army of recruiters is also turning to video conferences to screen and interview candidates, as well as AI and text messaging to connect with candidates.
 Concepts like Video bytes, video handshakes focused on discovering what people can be and become, rather than what they do and have done is the next wave.

 Since there is a high turnout of applications for every job opening, companies are using Smart texting tools (capable of conducting recruitment outreach and facilitating communications throughout the hiring process), personality assessment, homework assignment, and cultural assessment to evaluate potential hires that will fit within the organization.

 With the pandemic in over a century phenomenon, while the world is grappling with uncertainties, lockdown, and unlocking processes, all the economies are somehow trying to regain to near covid times.
 We hope that with the reopening of the sectors including travel, hospitality, Manufacturing there is going to be a surge of new hires.
-Until the situation improves, the workforce needs to be ready to face new opportunities and keep themselves in pace.
+Until the situation improves, the workforce needs to be ready to face new opportunities and keep themselves pace.

 Author – Swati Yadav

-Leadership Development, nurturing high performance talent, building diversity and inclusion strategies to enable business for sustainable growth and profitability.
+Leadership Development, nurturing high-performance talent, building diversity and inclusion strategies to enable business for sustainable growth and profitability.

 As an Executive Coach, my passion is to build businesses through leadership alliances.